ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

 This tutorial will help you to setup and run a offline gravitational wave search for binary neutron stars.
 The information contained within this document can easily be modified to perform a wide range of searches.

 The offline analysis has a somewhat involved setup procedure which is usually performed with use of a Makefile.
 This documentation covers everything needed to set up a offline search.
 The analysis itself is performed by a pipeline contained within a dag (Directed Acyclic Graph) that is managed by condor.
-The dag and job sub files are produced by running gstlal_inspiral_pipe.
+The dag and job sub files are produced by running ``gstlal_inspiral_pipe``.
 This program requires several input files that are produced in several steps, all of which are detailed below.
 These input files are:

  * segments.xml.gz
  * vetoes.xml.gz